Country fact file

 The Republic of Kenya is an East African state situated on the equator, which boasts a 1,420km-long coastline along the tropical waters of the Indian Ocean.
 Kenya is bordered by Tanzania, Uganda, South Sudan, Ethiopia and Somalia.
 Rich in wildlife, its geography consists of low plains, imposing mountains and vast savannahs such as the Maasai Mara National Reserve – home to the Maasai people, known globally for their distinctive customs and tribal dress.
 Kenya has been named the ‘cradle of civilisation’ after paleoanthropologists discovered evidence of the earliest humans in the Great Rift Valley region.

-Kenya’s largest city is the capital Nairobi in the south west of the country, a modern and vibrant metropolis of four million inhabitants, sitting 1,700m above sea level.
-The beautiful coastal city of Mombasa, the country’s second largest and oldest city, is a popular tourist destination and cultural hub.
+Kenya’s largest city is the capital Nairobi in the southwest of the country, a modern and vibrant metropolis of four million inhabitants, sitting 1,700m above sea level.
+The beautiful coastal city of Mombasa, the country’s second-largest and oldest city, is a popular tourist destination and cultural hub.
 A former British colony, Kenya’s economy has grown steadily since its independence in 1963 and it is now one of Africa’s more affluent nations.
 Divided into 47 semi-autonomous counties, Kenya became a multi-party democracy since the introduction of a new constitution in 2010.

 Notable Kenyans include Barack Obama Senior, father of the 44th American President and Prof. Wangarĩ Muta Maathai, an environmental activist and Africa’s first female Nobel Peace Prize laureate.